Self-modifying code: Optimizing a state-dependent loop

-Note that two-state replacement of the opcode can be easily written as 'xor var at address with the value "opcodeOf(Inc) xor opcodeOf(dec)"'.
+Note that two-state replacement of the opcode can be easily written as "xor var at address with the value opcodeOf(Inc) xor opcodeOf(dec)".

 Choosing this solution must depend on the value of N and the frequency of state changing.

 Specialization

 Suppose a set of statistics such as average, extrema, location of extrema, standard deviation, etc. are to be calculated for some large data set.
-In a general situation, there may be an option of associating weights with the data, so each x_{i} is associated with a w_{i} and rather than test for the presence of weights at every index value, there could be two versions of the calculation, one for use with weights and one not, with one test at the start.
+In a general situation, there may be an option of associating weights with the data, so each x_{i} is associated with a w_{i}, and rather than test for the presence of weights at every index value, there could be two versions of the calculation, one for use with weights and one not, with one test at the start.
 Now consider a further option, that each value may have associated with it a Boolean to signify whether that value is to be skipped or not.
 This could be handled by producing four batches of code, one for each permutation and code bloat results.
 Alternatively, the weight and the skip arrays could be merged into a temporary array (with zero weights for values to be skipped), at the cost of processing and still there is bloat.
 However, with code modification, to the template for calculating the statistics could be added as appropriate the code for skipping unwanted values, and for applying weights.
 There would be no repeated testing of the options and the data array would be accessed once, as also would the weight and skip arrays, if involved.

 Use as camouflage

 Self-modifying code is more complex to analyze than standard code and can therefore be used as a protection against reverse engineering and software cracking.
-Self-modifying code was used to hide copy protection instructions in 1980s disk-based programs for systems such as IBM PC compatibles and Apple II.
-For example, on an IBM PC, the floppy disk drive access instruction int 0x13 would not appear in the executable program's image but it would be written into the executable's memory image after the program started executing.
+Self-modifying code was used to hide copy-protection instructions in 1980s disk-based programs for systems such as IBM PC compatibles and Apple II.
+For example, on an IBM PC, the floppy disk drive access instruction int 0x13 would not appear in the executable program's image but would be written into the executable's memory image after the program started executing.

 Self-modifying code is also sometimes used by programs that do not want to reveal their presence, such as computer viruses and some shellcodes.
 Viruses and shellcodes that use self-modifying code mostly do this in combination with polymorphic code.
 Modifying a piece of running code is also used in certain attacks, such as buffer overflows.

-Self-referential machine learning systems
+Self-referential machine-learning systems

-Traditional machine learning systems have a fixed, pre-programmed learning algorithm to adjust their parameters.
+Traditional machine-learning systems have a fixed, pre-programmed learning algorithm to adjust their parameters.
 However, since the 1980s Jürgen Schmidhuber has published several self-modifying systems with the ability to change their own learning algorithm.
 They avoid the danger of catastrophic self-rewrites by making sure that self-modifications will survive only if they are useful according to a user-given fitness, error or reward function.